2025: Review of My Year

 signature

-Manage Emails
+Managing Emails

 Would you like to get your email inbox down to zero by the end of each day?
 I didn’t know such a thing was possible.
 You may wonder, “Inbox zero?
-What magic is this?
+What magic is this?”

-One particular chapter which struck me immediately was about managing your emails.
+Tall Tartan Talks here … I discovered a non-fiction business book called Productivity Ninja by Graham Allcott.
+One particular chapter which struck me was about managing emails.
 His strategies were revolutionary for me.
 This blog post is a review of that chapter.

 I was one of those people who had over 200 emails in each of my three inboxes.
 I sorted them occasionally.
-They were mainly newsletters I subscibe to.
-Inevitably, if I include my smartphone, I was prone to checking them far too often.
-But the important emails got lost too easily.
+Of those emails, some were newsletters I subscribe to.

 slow hamster wheel